rafaelgandi/WidgetMarkup-Scriptable/README.md

   </widget>
 `;
 if (config.runsInWidget) {
-    // Runs inside a widget so add it to the homescreen widget Script.setWidget(widget);
+    // Runs inside a widget so add it to the homescreen Script.setWidget(widget);
 }
 Script.complete()